-Welcome to the Army Medical Department (AMEDD), and congratulations on your Commission!
+Welcome to the Medical Center of Excellence (MEDCoE), and congratulations on your Commission!
 You will be assigned to Alpha Company, 187th Medical Battalion for the duration of your Basic Officer Leader Course (BOLC) training.

 This course is designed to instruct students on the basics of being an Army and Army Medical Department (AMEDD) officer.
 It will assist the student in making their transition into the Army a smooth one.
 This course will provide the student with an increased understanding of the U.S. Army, its various missions and most importantly, how to contribute to the success of those missions.
-The student`s focus here at the AMEDD Center & School Health Readiness Center of Excellence (AMEDDC&S HRCoE) should be discipline, teamwork, basic Soldier skills, tactical medical doctrine, and learning the principles behind becoming an resilient, agile leader.
+The student`s focus here at the Medical Center of Excellence (MEDCoE) should be discipline, teamwork, basic Soldier skills, tactical medical doctrine, and learning the principles behind becoming a resilient, agile leader.

 BOLC 6-8-C20B (Long Course) In-Processing Information

 Below is a list of documents that you must have in order to successfully complete Personnel and Finance in-processing.
 It is vital you have these documents with the listed number of copies on Day 1 of in-processing.
-At this time, there are no copy machines available to students in the AMEDDC&S HRCoE.
+At this time, there are no copy machines available to students in the Medical Center of Excellence (MEDCoE).
 If you do not have these documents in the right quantities, you could encounter serious pay or personnel issues.